This living document is a non-exhaustive list of key blockchain terms. Click through on each term for a longer explanation.

 Blockchain client types have different uses within the context of a network.
 Examining the differences between the four basic client types can help you choose the right type for your needs.

+Cluster is a Bison Trails specific term.
 A cluster is a network-specific node(s) and its supporting infrastructure, such as load balancing tools and monitoring and alerting services.

 Cryptographic primitives, or crypto primitives, are low-level cryptographic algorithms that form the basic building blocks of a protocol.

 Custodial asset management is the service of storing and protecting cryptocurrency assets, allowing the owner to hold, move, and protect their digital assets via a third-party provider.

 DAOs, or decentralized autonomous organizations, are collectively-owned and -governed organizations that use smart contracts to set and execute their rules.